MignotLab/SpatialPatternsCollectives/README.md

 Jean-Baptiste Saulnier, Michèle Romanos, Jonathan Schrohe, Clémence Cuzin,
 Vincent Calvez*, Tâm Mignot* (*corresponding authors*)

-All codes are implemented as *pseudo-notebooks*: each code cell can be executed independently using `Ctrl + Enter`.
+All codes are implemented as *pseudo-notebooks*, where code cells can be executed sequentially using `Ctrl + Enter`.

 ---